Plumeria pudica

 Plumeria pudica is a species of the genus Plumeria (Apocynaceae), native to Panama, Colombia and Venezuela.
 This profuse bloomer has leaves in the shape of a cobra's hood, and its flowers are white with a yellow center.

-There is a variegated leaved Plumeria pudica commonly called Golden Arrow or Gilded Spoon, also a pink flowering hybrid produced in Thailand called Sri Supakorn or Pink pudica.
+There is a variegated leaved Plumeria pudica commonly called Golden Arrow or Gilded Spoon, as well as a pink flowering hybrid produced in Thailand called Sri Supakorn or Pink pudica.

+Description

+Plumeria pudica is a deciduous shrub that can reach a height of 3 to 4 meters.
+It is of medium size, its trunk rather thin, branches from the base, into multiple branches that form a dense and slightly flared crown.
+The leaves are curiously spatulate, long, thick, spoon-shaped, of a shiny dark green.
+They are toxic like all Plumeria leaves.
+The white flowers have very little scent.

+Biochemistry

 Studies on latex proteins from Plumeria pudica have been studied in mice as a potential treatment for periodontitis and use as an antioxidant.